Atlantic hurricane: Steering factors

 Tropical cyclones are steered by flows surrounding them throughout the depth of the troposphere (the atmospheric layer ranging from the ground to about 8 mi high).
 Neil Frank, former director of the United States National Hurricane Center, used analogies such as "a leaf carried along in a stream" or a "brick moving through a river of air" to describe the way atmospheric flow affects the path of a hurricane across the ocean.
-Specifically, air flow around high pressure systems and toward low-pressure areas influences hurricane tracks.
+Specifically, airflow around high-pressure systems and toward low-pressure areas influences hurricane tracks.

 In the tropical latitudes, tropical storms and hurricanes generally move westward with a slight tendency toward the north due to being under the influence of the subtropical ridge, a high-pressure system that usually extends east–west across the subtropics.
 South of the subtropical ridge, surface easterly winds (blowing from east to west) prevail.
 If the subtropical ridge is weakened by an upper trough, a tropical cyclone may turn poleward (north) and then recurve (curve back toward the northeast into the main belt of the westerlies).
 Poleward of the subtropical ridge, westerly winds prevail and generally move tropical cyclones that reach northern latitudes toward the east.
-The westerlies also move extratropical cyclones and their cold and warm fronts from west to east.